mozanunal/img2sh/README.md

 pipenv install --dev
 ```

+Following command should be executed to create interactive shell in this pipenv.
 ```
 pipenv shell
 ```

 #### Development

+In this repo issue based development is active.
+For any problems or new enhancements please open a issue.

+Autopep8 is using for formatting.
+Pylint is using for linting.

 #### Deployment

+The following 2 commands are required to deploy over pypi.
 ```
 python setup.py sdist bdist_wheel
 twine upload --repository-url https://upload.pypi.org/legacy/ dist/*
 ```

 ### Licence

+MIT

 ### Acknowledges
 This package is developed using: